liux2/liux2.github.io/_posts/2017-03-29-Portrait-of-Piracy.md

 subtitle: by Xingbang Liu
 bigimg: /img/Piracy.jpg
 ---
-**TL;DR Let's hear some public opinion on Piracy**
+**TL;DR Let's hear some public opinions on piracy.
+What are International students' opinions?**

-In a world where people enjoy the convenience of Internet like today, products like music, software, books are all over the internet.
+In a world where people enjoy the convenience of Internet like today, products like music, software, books are all over the Internet.
 However, while we enjoy these products, unlicensed products are eating up the market share of the original product due to various reasons.
 Here is a graphic statistics about the piracy status in 2015:

 <a href="https://www.statista.com/chart/5164/use-of-unlicensed-software/" title="Infographic: The Cost of Software Piracy | Statista"><img src="https://infographic.statista.com/normal/chartoftheday_5164_use_of_unlicensed_software_n.jpg" alt="Infographic: The Cost of Software Piracy | Statista" width="100%" height="auto" style="width: 100%; height: auto !important; max-width:960px;-ms-interpolation-mode: bicubic;"/></a> You will find more statistics at <a href="https://www.statista.com/">Statista</a>